nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `edit {task_index} {field_prefix + field_description}`

 Examples:
-* `edit 2 n/Rewatch lecture 6` - Renames task at index 2 to "Rewatch lecture 6"
+* `edit 2 n/Rewatch lecture 6` - edits the task at index 2 to "Rewatch lecture 6".
-* `edit 3 m/CS2040S by/2022-12-12 23:59` - Changes the module and deadline of the task at index 3
+* `edit 3 m/CS2040S by/2022-12-12 23:59` - edits the module and deadline of the task at index 3.

 <div markdown="block" class="alert alert-info">

-:question: Field Prefixes
+:question: What is Field Prefixes?

 `field_prefix` can be any task field used in the [add task command](#adding-a-task-add).